Speed Up Zig-Zag: Supplement B: Proof of Lemma

 The proof is very similar in spirit to the proof of Lemma 8 (Continuous Component) of \cite{bierkens.roberts.zitt:2019}.
 The main idea is that since there is an admissible path from $(x,\theta) \looparrowright (y,\eta)$, the process has a positive probability to follow some path very close to the admissible path and therefore starting from somewhere close to $(x,\theta)$ to end up somewhere close to $(y,\eta)$.
 The difference is that this time we allow explosive deterministic dynamics.
-Therefore, the process is not guaranteed to stay inside a fixed ball until time $t_0+\epsilon$, as in the original Zig-Zag.
+Therefore, contrary to the original Zig-Zag, the process is not guaranteed to stay inside a fixed ball for a large and fixed time horizon.
 This means that the Poisson thinning construction that the authors propose to get the result cannot be applied here directly.
 However, in order to get the result, we only need to consider paths that are close to the admissible path.
 These paths need to lie on a fixed ball where the hazard rates are bounded and therefore we can use Poisson thinning to construct this type of paths.
 This gives us the result as shown in the next proof. \begin{proof}[Proof of Lemma \ref{continuous.component.lemma:1}] Since $(x,\theta)\looparrowright(y,\eta)$ there exists an admissible control sequence $u=(t,\iota)=(t_0,...,t_m,i_1,...,i_m)$ starting from $(x,\theta)$ with $\Psi_u(x,\theta)=(y,\eta)$.
-Let $U'$ a small neighbourhood of $x$ and $B(0,R)$ a ball large enough to contain the paths induced by $u$ starting from $(x',\theta)$ for every $x' \in U'$.
-Also, pick $\epsilon$ small enough to ensure that for any $x' \in U'$, if the process starts from the end of any path induced by $u$ and $(x',\theta)$, i.e. from $\Psi_u(x',\theta)=(y,\eta)$, then the process a.s. stays inside the ball $B(0,R)$ until time $\epsilon$.
+Let $U'$ be a small neighbourhood of $x$ and $B(0,R)$ a ball large enough to contain the paths induced by $u$ starting from $(x',\theta)$ for every $x' \in U'$.
+Also, pick $\epsilon$ small enough to ensure that for any $x' \in U'$, if the process starts from the end of any path induced by $u$ and $(x',\theta)$, i.e. from $\Psi_u(x',\theta)$, then the process a.s.\ stays inside the ball $B(0,R)$ until time $\epsilon$.
 Such an $\epsilon$ can be picked due to Lemma \ref{locality.lemma:1}.
 Since the rates of the process are continuous functions, they are bounded above in $B(0,R)$ say by $\bar{\lambda}$.
 Let $\tau_k=\sum_{i=0}^{k-1}t_i$ and let $\underline{\lambda}>0$ such that